Quantum Bayesian Computation: Quantum Data Encoding

-Here, we can think of $\mathcal{U}(\vec{\theta})$ as a quantum circuit composed of $2L+2$ unitaries each of which depends on only a few qubits.
-The quantum device allows $\mathcal{U}(\vec{\theta})$ to act on $\ket{z, 1}$.
-Using an auxiliary qubit we can measure the right-hand side of \eqref{farhar20e}.
-We start with
+$\mathcal{U}(\vec{\theta})$ can be viewed as a quantum circuit composed of $2L+2$ unitaries each of which depends on only a few qubits.
+We can use our quantum device to let $\mathcal{U}(\vec{\theta})$ act on $\ket{z, 1}$.
+Using an auxiliary qubit we can measure the right hand side of \eqref{farhar20e}.
+To see how this is done start with